“Relationship between the production of noble wines and their organoleptic properties”.

 4- Wine production conditions

 As a result, we realize that this personality can only be established through knowledge of the sensory characteristics of the wines.
 That’s why our academy has set out to define the principles and conditions of wine tasting, while proposing a vocabulary of several hundred words (414 apart from colors) which have been translated into four languages (Spanish, Italian, German, English).
 Tasting techniques have also been clarified.
 These have been compiled in a guide sheet, together with an assessment of the choice of tasters.
 Our members can refer to the document “Le Vin Noble” for further details.
-In this way, we have shown that it is only through knowledge of the object and its emotional content that we can continue to serve natural and noble wines, so that they remain true to their original lineage.
+In this way, we have shown that it is only through knowledge of the object and its emotional content that we can continue to serve natural, noble wine, so that it remains true to its original lineage.

-Our Academy could, if its members so wished, promote awareness and even training on the subject, in order to develop the production of great wines of noble origin, as our late President Dr. André Parcé pointed out in 1996.
+Our Academy could, if its members so wished, promote awareness and even training on the subject, in order to develop the production of great wines of noble origin, as our late President Dr. André Parcé emphasized in 1996.
 Knowledge and proper use can only evolve through the complicity of the object, which remembers the principles of noble wine production, and the subject, who possesses the understanding and culture.
-Hence the need to transmit this relationship, which we know, by means of a pedagogical approach.
+Hence the need to transmit this relationship, which we know so well, by means of a pedagogical approach.
 In this way, we can help those who so desire to differentiate between what is good and what is right.

 VIN NOBLE